Materials produced by CCC HICAP are included in other sections of the website.

 For general information visit the Medi-Cal website at www.dhcs.ca.gov/services/medi-cal/Pages/default.aspx

-Denti-Cal (the California name for the Medicaid dental program) provides basic adult dental coverage for low-income adults, parents, seniors, and persons with disabilities.
+Smile California is the new name for Denti-Cal (the California name for the Medicaid dental program).
+It provides basic adult dental coverage for low-income adults, parents, seniors, and persons with disabilities.
 Services include:

 - Exams and x-rays